thomazyazima/thomazyazima.github.io/week-1/11-technical-blog/readme.md

  - Does the site sell anything?
 If so, have you purchased any of it?
 Why or why not?

 ## Release 3: Blog it
 Write a blog post analyzing the three sites in terms of user experience and design.

 Don't forget to push your changes to make them live on your github.io site.
 Double-check that you can see your page when you visit:

 http://[USERNAME].github.io/blog-posts/t1-compare-websites.html

+Next week you will add the link to this post to your blog-posts/index.html page, but that hasn't been made yet.

 ## Release 4: Reflect
 On your local `phase-0-unit-1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and save them to GitHub in the phase-0-unit-1 repository.